osrf/gazebo_tutorials/extrude_svg/tutorial.md

  the curved paths in the SVG.
 The more segments, the more complex your link will be.
 It doesn't change anything for straight paths.

 On the right, you can see the path extracted from your SVG.
-The chassis
+The red points are the summit of the triangulation of the extruded 3D model.

 [[file:files/extrude-link.png|400px]]